 Homework will be given using the publisher's online homework system, Connect, and will count toward your course grade.
-There are 13 assignments, with each being worth 5 points.
-The lowest homework score is automatically dropped, so only 60 points count toward your overall course grade.
+There will be 10 assignments, each worth 10 points.
+Only 9 of these assignments will count toward your course grade (90 points), meaning the assignment with the lowest score will be dropped.
 Each assignment will cover recently completed material, by chapter.
 The Connect assignments are more traditional homework assignments that allow you to integrate the topics.
 The optional (not graded) SmartBook modules can also be accessed through the Connect platform and aid more in fundamental knowledge and keeping you on track.
 Read the instructions posted in our lecture Canvas site to set up your Connect account correctly.
 Without doing so, you will not get credit for your online homework.
 Homework deadlines are posted on each assignment and in the syllabus.
 Late homework is not accepted.
 Only in rare cases (where documentation of required accommodation is provided) are homework extensions allowed; documentation for the accommodation must be provided within 24 hours of the homework due date.
 No adjustments to homework scores will be provided after this time.
-All homework is due by the last homework deadline; no extensions will be offered after this time.
+All homework is due by the last homework deadline: no extensions will be offered after this time.